Signed in as:

 Unfortunately current technology and know how also CTE to be diagnosed only after death by distinctive reactive stains of the brain for Tau protein.
 It is not the same disease as Alzheimer’s.

-Typical signs and symptoms include a decline of recent memory and executive function, mood and behavioral disturbances (especially depression, impulsivity, aggressiveness, anger, irritability, suicidal behavior and eventual progression to dementia).
+Typical signs and symptoms include a decline of recent memory and executive function, mood and behavioural disturbances (especially depression, impulsivity, aggressiveness, anger, irritability, suicidal behaviour and eventual progression to dementia).
 However, the initial signs and symptoms do not typically manifest until decades after the trauma was received (ages 40-50).9.

 At this stage, the jury is still deemed to be out re the clear association between serial mTBI and CTE.
+Although, evidence continues to mount.
 Until cause and effect is proven in living subjects via a specific biomarker(s), imaging or other such testing, it is argued that caution should be the norm and that ALL concussions should be diagnosed and treated correctly.